pepegar/course-programming-fundamentals-with-python/slides-md/pfp-15.md

 ```

-# Using libraries - HN
+# Using third party libraries - HN

 ```python
 from hackernews import hn